MattRudy/DataDocs/PowerBI/Power-BI-Wishlist.md

 ### #2 - Ability to branch-and-merge Power BI (pbix) files

 ### #3 - Ability to version-control PBIX files on desktop (view changes, rollback to previous version)
+  PR - (2021-05-15) Microsoft [Announced](https://powerbi.microsoft.com/en-us/blog/announcing-support-for-backup-and-restore-of-power-bi-datasets/) a [Backup and Restore feature](https://docs.microsoft.com/en-us/power-bi/admin/service-premium-backup-restore-dataset) in premium capacities.
+This partially meets the need for some users.

 ### #4 - Ability to version-control Datasets on Power BI Service (view changes, rollback to previous version)